By Sophie Afdhal || Sports Editor

 “I found out in November that I was injured,” said Grant, “What had happened was two disks fused together in my spine and caused thoracic outlet syndrome and bone spurs.
 This was something I was born with but due to swimming, it manifested much earlier than it would have.”

 Grant was instructed by doctors to take five weeks out of the pool for rest.
 Sitting on the sidelines could not have been easy for her, but she occupied her time with strength and conditioning training until she could get back into the pool.
 This time out of the pool gave her a chance to help build the team.
+She also considered to file a suit for personal injury with one of the best personal injury law firms (why not find out more about them and keep the contacts ready at your disposal).
 Women’s swimming has a very young team this year as of the 24 girls, only 2 are seniors and the bulk are first-years and sophomores.

 “The beginning of the season was a learning process but we have a very talented team and the regular season went well,” said Grant.